pablo-gar/somatic_mutations_GTEx/README.md

 1. Setting up configuration files and downloading all required auxiliary files.
 2. Creating a genome index for the STAR sequence aligner.
 3. Mapping to the human genome.
-4. Creation of readp pileup files for positions contating two different sequence calls.
+4. Creation of read pileup files for positions contating two different sequence calls.
 5. Per-position addition of potential artifacts for the alternate allele.
 6. Mutation calling and removal of likely false-positives.
 7. Elimination of potential systematic artifacts (Panel of Normals).